This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 • Chili flakes: These are optional, but add a nice bit of spice to the dish.

-• Heat 1 Tbsp of butter in a large skillet over medium-high heat until melted.
-Add ground beef and cook for 5 – 6 minutes breaking it up with a spatulata until it’s cooked through.
-Transfer cooked ground beef to a plate.
+Step 1: Heat 1 Tbsp butter in a large skillet over medium-high heat.
+Add ground beef and cook for 5-6 minutes, breaking it up with a spatula until fully cooked.
+Transfer the beef to a plate.

-• Add the last 1 Tbsp of butter to the skillet and stir until melted.
-Immediately add the chilled rice, cooked beef, green peas, fish sauce, sesame oil, sriracha, and chilis (if using), and stir until combined.
-Continue stirring for an additional 3 minutes to fry the rice.
+Step 4: Add the final 1 Tbsp of butter to the skillet and let it melt.
+Add cooked beef, gluten-free soy sauce, sesame oil, and chilis (if using), and stir to combine.

-• Remove from heat.
-Add the sliced green onions and stir until combined.
-Serve warm.
+Step 6: Add green peas and the sliced green onions and stir until combined.
+Remove from heat and serve warm.

 TIPS FROM NELI’S KITCHEN

-• Use the largest skillet you have, and don’t overcrowd it.
+• Don’t overcrowd the pan: Use the largest skillet or wok you have, and don’t overcrowd it.
 This will help everything cook evenly, and the ingredients are less likely to steam, which can cause the beef fried rice to become mushy.

-The best fried rice is made with cooked and chilled rice, if you can cook the rice the day before, and once cooled, place it in the fridge overnight, if not, do it earlier in the day.
+The best fried rice is made with cooked and chilled rice, if you can cook the rice the day before, and once cooled, place it in the fridge overnight.
+If not, do it earlier in the day.
 Chilling helps the grains to firm up and your finished dish will have separated grains, rather than being mushy.
-Be sure to check out my How To Cook Rice post for lots of tips!
+Be sure to check out my post for lots of tips on making the best white rice!

 ground beef fried rice recipe served in a bowl

-If you loved this fried rice with beef, I am sure you will also love these other recipes:
+If you loved this healthy ground beef and rice recipe, I am sure you will also love these other recipes:

 If you enjoyed this Beef Fried Rice recipe or any other recipe on my blog, please leave a ⭐ star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting!